MeiLam1218/Claw-Machine/README.md

 # Claw Machine Game 🐢

 ## Description
 A cute pixel art claw machine game built with Pygame!
 Catch adorable chubby turtles by controlling the claw.
-Each round gives you 5 coins to try your luck!
+Each round gives you 6 coins and 15 seconds per coin to try your luck.
+Catch 5 or more turtles to win!

 ## Installation